Monday, September 27, 1993

 Healthy people understand this, of course.
 The Watcher, however, believes Joan knows him and wants to have a relationship with him.
 He is only guilty of believing what TV sells.
 This is what makes him sick.

 Why exactly the Watcher must castrate and kill is never quite clear, but the Watcher does try to explain.
-He believes the “American dream” is not the old-fashioned one of making a decent living and raising a decent family or making some kind of contribution, but one of achieving “fame and fortune.”
+He believes the “American dream” is not the old-fashioned one of making a decent living and raising a decent family or making a decent contribution, but one of achieving “fame and fortune.”
 And, as the Watcher says to Joan, “I wanted us to get to the top.”

 If you are looking for literature, look elsewhere, If you are looking for a well-plotted thriller with an interesting contemporary edge, you will like “Fan Mail.”